-The court denied the defendants' motion for summary judgment because of evidence presented that the plaintiff spent a great deal of time at her father-in-law's home, hugged him while he was in work clothes, and did laundry, including her father-in-law's dusty work clothes, at the home.
+The court denied the defendants' motion for summary judgment because of evidence presented that the plaintiff spent a great deal of time at her father-in-law's home, hugged him while he was in work clothes, and did laundry, including her father-in-law's dusty work clothes, at the appellate court overturned a multimillion-dollar jury award for a take-home plaintiff, holding that the risk was not foreseeable by the defendant employer at the time of her exposure in the 1950s.
+The take-home plaintiff was the wife of an Alcoa employee who allegedly tracked home asbestos on his clothing that she washed from 1951 to 1955 and again from 1957 to 1959, which asbestos was from insulation he worked around at Alcoa's plant in Rockdale, Texas.